THE ISLAMIC REPUBLIC OF IRAN

 The first President was Abolhassan Banisadr.
 He'd been a close associate of Khomeini, and held various top positions before he was elected President in January 1980, and made acting commander-in-chief on 10 June 1981.
 However almost immediately he was accused of plotting against powerful clerics; he went into hiding, but was impeached by parliament on 21 June.

 Khomeini's Revolutionary Guard had already seized the presidential palace.
 Banisadr was stripped of his powers - supportive journalists were imprisoned, and several friends were executed, All political parties except the IRP were banned - and opposition politicians were arrested.
 Leftists and secularists in the civil service and universities were purged.
-Banisadr decided resistance was futile, and returned to Paris, where, aged 88, he still lives (2021), from where he periodically denounces the Iranian regime.
+Banisadr decided resistance was futile, and returned to Paris, where, he lived and periodically denounce the Iranian regime until his death in 2021 aged 88.

 Suppression of the opposition, principally led by the MKO, continued, with thousands arrested, tortured, imprisoned, killed in clashes or executed until by 1984, little was left to eliminate.
 The Shah's SAVAK after purges of its leaders, resurfaced as MOIS.
 There was no longer any significant opposition to the revolution.
 The was, however, opposition to Khomeini: by the end of the 80s there was a three-way split over what shape the Islamic Republic should have: